mindsdb/mindsdb/mindsdb/integrations/handlers/flaml_handler/README.md

 ### Why is this integration useful?
 What does the ideal predictive use case for this integration look like?
 When would you definitely not use this integration?
 This integration is useful for automating machine learning tasks and improving predictive accuracy.
 An ideal use case is when there is a large dataset with many variables to consider.
 However, it may not be suitable for situations where there is limited data or when the model needs to be highly customized.
+_NOTE: As of now, FLAML has a requirement that all input columns must be specified.
+If data is missing for any of the columns, an error will be triggered._

 ### Are models created with this integration fast and scalable, in general?
 Yes, models created with the MindsDB-FLAML integration are generally fast and scalable.
 FLAML is designed to efficiently automate the machine learning process, including the selection of models and hyperparameters, resulting in faster training times and better performance.